ianzhao05/textshot/README.md

 ## Use

+`textshot.py -h` prints the available command line options:

+    usage: textshot.py [-h] [-i INTERVAL] [langs]

+    Take a screenshot and copy its text content to the clipboard.

+    positional arguments:
+    langs                 languages passed to tesseract, eg. "eng+fra" (default: eng)

+    optional arguments:
+    -h, --help            show this help message and exit -i INTERVAL, --interval INTERVAL
+                            select a screen region then take textshots every INTERVAL milliseconds

+### Examples

-Running `textshot.py` with `python`/`python3` will open an overlay over the screen, where a rectangle can be drawn over the portion of the screen containing the text the user wishes to copy.
+- Basic usage: `python textshot.py` opens an overlay where a rectangle can be drawn around the text to be copied.

-An optional command line argument can specify the language.
-For example, `python textshot.py eng+fra` will use English as the primary language and French as the secondary language.
-The default is `eng` (English).
+- Alternate languages: `python textshot.py eng+fra` specifies use of English as the primary language and French as the secondary language.
 Make sure that the appropriate data files for Tesseract are installed for other languages.
 A list of all supported languages can be found [here](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages-and-scripts).

+- Continuously copy text content: `python textshot.py --interval 200` draw a rectangle at a screen region then copy text from it every 200ms.

+### Hotkeys

 It is recommended to attach a global hotkey to this tool so you can run it without opening a console and typing in the command.